PilarHidalgo/code-gpt-docs/docs/tutorial-features/stackoverflow.md

 1. **Search**: Perform an immediate search on Stack Overflow related to your question.
 2. **Summarize**: CodeGPT will read the posts and generate a concise summary.
-3. **Respond**: Combine the gathered information to provide a comprehensive answer to your question.
+3. **Respond**: Combine the gathered information to comprehensively answer your question.

 ## How to Use: